|

 a temporal value in this life, they are not essential to living a holy life.

-(once the desired number of children are born), can be faulted, and there
+abstinence in matrimony (once the desired number of children are born) should be

 the mystics have made it clear that the primary purpose of a Christian life